USEPA/CMAQ/UTIL/chemmech/README.md

 ##  Background

 The chemical mechanism processor (chemmech) allows altering a photochemical mechanisms or using a different mechanism in the CMAQ model.

 Two output files implement the photochemical mechanism in CMAQ and are compiled along its source code.
 Both output files contain FORTRAN 90 modules.
 RXNS_DATA_MOD.F90 defines the mechanism species, their reactions and rate constants.
 RXN_FUNC_MOD.F90 specifies functions that map CMAQ model species to photochemical mechanism species and calculate reaction rate constants. chemmech produces additional output files to check whether the two modules represent the photochemical mechanism intended by the user.
 One additional ouput file, SPCS.ext, lists the species participating in the photochemical mechanism.

-Two other additional output files are prototypes for the species and equations files used to run the Kinetic PreProcess (KPP) (Damian et al., 2002).
-The KPP inputs have not been tested in several years so a user should use them with discretion.
-Remaining output files are markdown, csv and, html tables that list reactions, their rate constant formula, and values at specified atmospheric conditions.
+Other output files support using the Kinetic PreProcess (KPP) (Damian et al., 2002), document the input data, and aid using the input's chemical mechanism in F0AM box model (Wolfe et al., 2016).
+The KPP file ares prototypes for the species and equations files used to run the program.
+They have not been tested in several years so a user should use them with discretion.
+Documentation files are markdown, csv and, html tables that list reactions, their rate constant formula, and values at specified atmospheric conditions.
+The output files for running the FOAM boxmodel are listed below.

+1. **mechanism_name**_AllRxns.m defines the mechanism species, reactions and their rate constants.
+2. **mechanism_name**_J.m sets the mechanism's photolysis frequencies.
+Note that F0AM provides a fixed set to available photolysis frequencies so a user has map the mechanism's frequency to the available frequencies.
+If user wishes to frequencies native to the mechanism, they have to (1) add the frequencies' cross-section and quantum yield files to the relevant subdirectories of the F0AM box-model then (2) modify the file, Chem/Photolysis/J_BottomUp.m, and run Chem/Photolysis/calc_HybridJtables.m.
+See the F0AM user guide for more instructions.
+3. J_BottomUp_insert_**mechanism_name**.m contains a list  of the data files need to accomplish the above task.
+The file can also be used to modify Chem/Photolysis/J_BottomUp.m.
+4. **mechanism_name**_K.m sets the heterogeneous reaction rate constants.
+The file sets their values to zero because CCTM/src/aero/aero6/AEROSOL_CHEMISTRY.F calculates the values in CCTM and is not controlled by the chemmech utility.

+The chemmech utility has run-time option to produce additional output files.
+The options creates a revised mechanism definitions file to show how each reaction changes the balance of elements such as carbon, nitrogen, and sulfur.
+The options produces revised mechanism definitions and diagnostic files.
+See the section on the _COMPUTE_DELTA_ATOMS_ option.

 ## Using chemmech

 This directory includes a scripts subdirectory with a template build and run scripts along for creating